 As part of your duty of care you must make first aid provision available.
 St John Ambulance have provided an online guide for carrying out first aid during the COVID-19 pandemic, including on how to modify CPR - let your first aiders know about it - it's available here.
-Note that providing emergency assistance, and to avoid injury or illness or to escape risk of harm (such as administering first aid) are exempt from the Rule of 6.
+Note that providing emergency assistance, and to avoid injury or illness or to escape risk of harm (such as administering first aid) are exempt from the Rule of 6 and other group size restrictions.